Skip to content

 Al Balad Market

-Al Balad, the historic section of Jeddah, is one of the most distinctive Saudi Arabia attractions.
+Al Balad, the historic section of Jeddah, is one of the most distinctive Saudi attractions.
 Walking through its lanes, you’ll notice traditional wooden Rawashins shading the streets, with historic homes now transformed into art galleries and cafes.
 This cultural gem is also a convenient stop to add to your itinerary as it is not far from shopping malls, international restaurants, and the STC Formula 1 Saudi Grand Prix.

 Jeddah Corniche